-In one of the most beautiful and inspiring locations on earth, spend your afternoons writing or enjoying the best of what Kolkata has to offer, discovering the history, culture, and natural beauty of the area; or reading and writing at good restaurants and cafes.
+In one of the most beautiful and inspiring locations on earth, we spend our afternoons writing or enjoying the best of what Kolkata has to offer, discovering the history, culture, and natural beauty of the area; or reading and writing at good restaurants and cafes.

-During the week we’ll have various gatherings for you to attend as you see fit, spending some quality literary time with the other residents.
+During the week we’ll have various gatherings, spending quality literary time with one another and building community.

 Frequently Asked Questions